Chicago Transit Authority (album): Musical style, writing, composition

 Keyboardist Robert Lamm, guitarist Terry Kath and bassist Peter Cetera shared lead vocals, while James Pankow, Lee Loughnane and Walter Parazaider handled all brass and woodwinds (trombone, trumpet and saxophone, clarinet and flute respectively) (Note: Parazaider's photo in the album package shows him playing flute, but he doesn't actually play it on the album.) and Danny Seraphine played drums.
 Lamm, Kath and Pankow were the band's main composers at this time.
 Band members added percussion during sections of a song when they weren't playing their main instrument.
 For example, on "I'm a Man", Pankow was on cowbell, Parazaider on tambourine, and Loughnane on claves.
 According to Pankow, the band had included the song in their live set "since the beginning of the group".
 He added that the rest of the band had a "certain rhythm that we play on our instruments, and we try not to vary from that rhythm".

 According to the album's original liner notes, the solo performance of Kath on "Free Form Guitar" was created without the use of any pedals.
 Kath instead plugged his Fender Stratocaster directly into his studio amplifier and improvised the entire track.
-According to the band's producer, James William Guercio, Jimi Hendrix was an avowed fan of Kath's playing.
 The final song on the album, "Liberation" began with a horn part that was later fleshed out with some improvisation.
 Pankow said that "we stretched it out and put improvisational guitar in the middle and a freak out and an Amen cadence going out in a fast ending.
 It was just thrown together like that and we've kept it ever since."